-The change in the fair value of our preferred stock warrant liability consisted of a loss of \$1.8 million for the nine months ended September 30, 2017 compared with a gain of \$0.2 million for the nine months ended September 30, 2016.
-This change was the result of an increase in the fair value of the underlying preferred stock prior to the Company's IPO.
-Upon closing of the IPO, the underlying preferred stock was converted into common stock, the preferred stock warrants were converted into warrants for common stock, and the fair value of the warrant liability at that time was reclassified to additional paid-in capital.
+The change in the fair value of our preferred stock warrant liability consisted of a loss of \$1.2 million for the six months ended June 30, 2017 compared with a loss of less than \$0.1 million for the six months ended June 30, 2016, or an increase to the loss of \$1.2 million.
+This increase was the result of an increase in the fair value of the underlying preferred stock.